 Start your trip off right with a trip to the largest private air and space museum in the world!
 There’s something for everyone at The Museum of Flight and kids are no exception.
 In addition to the SR-71 Blackbird, the first jet-powered Air Force One, and the actual space shuttle trainer that all shuttle astronauts trained in, check out the Kid’s Flight Zone, where kids can practice flight in simulators, learn how engines work, and sit in the cockpit of a helicopter!

-Calm the post-flight buzz with a lunch that everyone loves, PIZZA!
-Savor handcrafted specialty pizzas and pastas at California Pizza Kitchen.
+Calm the post-flight buzz with a lunch that everyone loves, BURGERS!
+Savor handcrafted specialty burgers and fries at Red Robin.
 Have a picky eater?
-The CPkids menu serves up simple, smaller pizzas, mac ‘n’ cheese and even an ice cream sundae!
+The kids menu serves up simple, smaller burgers, mac ‘n’ cheese and even an ice cream sundae!
 Use that sugar high to hype the family up for your next experience just around the corner at iFLY Seattle.
 Ever heard of indoor skydiving? iFLY Seattle has a vertical wind tunnel making indoor flight easy, fun, and safe for all ages.
 After a tutorial, get suited up for your turn in the tunnel.
 Additional photos and videos are available for purchase to help you all relive the excitement over and over when you return home.

 Start your day off in the fast lane at Sykart.
 These state-of-the-art go-karts are built for speed and are typically for drivers wielding licenses.
 However, the weekend is for family and the Youth Track is open to kids 8 years of age and up; so, the whole family can burn rubber and satisfy their need for speed!